How Many Times Can You Take the NCLEX®?

 NPQ is the largest database of practice NCLEX questions online and built by our team of NCSBN trained NCLEX question writers.

-With more than 6,000+ questions with detailed rationales in various nursing categories it will become your best friend in nursing school.
-So don’t stress so much over how many times can you take the NCLEX, focus instead on becoming as strong as you can at NCLEX style questions.
+With more than 6,000+ questions with detailed rationales in various nursing categories, it will become your best friend in nursing school.
+So don’t stress so much over how many times you can take the NCLEX, focus instead on becoming as strong as you can at NCLEX style questions.

 Inside Nursing Practice Questions (NPQ): build custom quizzes